emcrisostomo/fsw/README.md

   * A monitor based on _kqueue_, an event notification interface introduced in FreeBSD 4.1 and supported on most *BSD systems (including OS X).
-  * A monitor which periodically stats the file system, saves file modification times in memory and manually calculates file system changes.
+  * A monitor which periodically stats the file system, saves file modification times in memory and manually calculates file system changes, which can work on any operating system where stat (2) can be used (such as Linux).

 fsw should build and work correctly on any system shipping either of the aforementioned APIs.